Sorry! This tag isn't indexed yet.

 T Max had been starting to despair.
 He could not find the right bass player for his Brian Eno tribute project.

-"Lexi, he's great!
+"Lexi, you won't believe it!
 Joe Kowalski came over today, and he nailed it!"

-I forgot about Joe Kowalski until a week before the show.
+I forgot about this Joe Kowalski until a week before the show.